Strongly coupled fermions in odd dimensions and the running cut-off $\Lambda_d$: Abstract

 \section{Abstract}

 I study the fermionic $U(N)$ Gross-Neveu model at imaginary chemical potential and finite temperature for odd $d$ dimensions, in the strong coupling regime, by using the gap (saddle point) equation for the fermion condensate of the model.
 This equation describes the phase transitions from weak to strong coupling regime.
 I point out that the higher odd dimensional gap equations are linear combinations of the lower dimensional equations in a way that as the dimension of the model increases the lower dimensions are weaker coupled but still in the strong coupling regime.
 Interestingly, at a specific value of the chemical potential, exactly in the middle of the thermal windows that separate the fermionic from the bosonic (condensed) state of the fermions, I find the mass of the fermion condensate for $d=3,5,7,9$.
 An anomaly occurs at the $5$ dimensional theory where it is stronger coupled against other theories in higher dimensions and lower energy.
-The main idea of this work is that the cut-off $\Lambda$ regulator for the UV divergent parts of the fermion mass saddle point equation, plays the role of a physical parameter.
+The main idea of this work is that the cut-off $\Lambda$ regulator for the UV divergent parts of the fermion mass saddle point equation, plays the role of a physical parameter that makes the separation of the odd dimensional fermionic theories according to how deep they are in the strong coupling regime.
 This idea is based on the identity of the asymptotic freedom of the Gross-Neveu model as a toy model for QCD.

 \keywords{Gross-Neveu; Strong coupling; Cut-off}